Ad Blocker Detected

 To know whether the arsenite could also disrupt the DNA binding ability of the active STAT3 or not, researchers used a whole-cell extract transfected with an active STAT (STAT3C).
 Using the EMSA, they found that STAT3C co-migrated with a labeled probe even in the absence of the cytokine.
 This result reveals that arsenite disrupts the STAT3 activity and occur only upstream in this signaling.

 Arsenic affects the regulatory feedback loops of the JAK-STAT pathway

-Researchers also analyzed whether the arsenic exposure affects the integrity of the JAK-STAT signaling pathway and its regulatory feedback loop.
+Researchers also analyzed whether arsenic exposure affects the integrity of the JAK-STAT signaling pathway and its regulatory feedback loop.
 For this purpose, they used an mRNA of a suppressor of the cytokine signaling, SOCS.
-Using the ribonuclease protection assay (RPA), they found that transcription of the SOCS genes are induced when the system was supplemented with cytokines and are highly dependent on the activity of the STATs.
+Using the ribonuclease protection assay (RPA), they found that transcription of the SOCS genes is induced when the system was supplemented with cytokines and is highly dependent on the activity of the STATs.
 While supplementing the system with arsenite, researchers observed the inhibition of the SOCS expression.

 Arsenic affects activities of both STAT3 and JAK

 JAK1 is located upstream of the STAT3 in the cytokine receptor-induced signaling pathway.
 Therefore, to determine whether arsenite affects the JAK, researchers evaluated the effect of arsenite on the JAK activity induced by the IL-6.
 They found that arsenite exposure causes inhibition of the IL-6-induced autophosphorylation of the key tyrosine residues of the JAK.

 JAK-STAT inhibition is independent of the cytokine receptor interaction